Gravastar: Gravastar anatomy

-The dark-energy-like behavior of the inner region prevents collapse to a singularity, and the presence of the thin shell prevents the formation of an event horizon, avoiding the infinite blue shift.
+The interior of a gravastar behaves like dark energy and prevents collapse to a singularity.
 The inner region has thermodynamically no entropy and may be thought of as a gravitational Bose–Einstein condensate.
-Severe red-shifting of photons as they climb out of the gravity well would make the fluid shell also seem very cold.
-It's the coldest object ever, only a billionth of a degree above absolute zero.
+The outer thin shell stops an event horizon from forming, which would otherwise cause light and energy to become infinitely concentrated.
+Severe red-shifting of photons as they climb out of the gravity well would make the thin shell also seem very cold.
+It is the coldest object theoretically possible at only a billionth of a degree above absolute zero.

 In addition to the original thin-shell formulation, gravastars with continuous pressure have been proposed.
 These objects must contain anisotropic stress.

 Externally, a gravastar appears similar to a black hole: it is visible by the high-energy radiation it emits while consuming matter, and by the Hawking radiation it creates.
 Astronomers search the sky for X-rays emitted by infalling matter to detect black holes.
 A gravastar would produce an identical signature.
-It is also possible, if the thin shell is transparent to radiation, that gravastars may be distinguished from ordinary black holes by different gravitational lensing properties, as luxons' paths may pass through.
+It is also possible, if the thin shell is transparent to radiation, that gravastars may be distinguished from ordinary black holes by different gravitational lensing properties, as the paths of massless particles may pass through it.

 Discovery

 Mazur and Mottola suggest that the violent creation of a gravastar might be an explanation for the origin of our universe and many other universes because all the matter from a collapsing star would implode "through" the central hole and explode into a new dimension and expand forever, which would be consistent with the current theories regarding the Big Bang.
 This "new dimension" exerts an outward pressure on the Bose-Einstein condensate layer and prevents it from collapsing further.

 Gravastars also could provide a mechanism for describing how dark energy accelerates the expansion of the universe.
 One possible hypothesis uses Hawking radiation as a means to exchange energy between the "parent" universe and the "child" universe, and so cause the rate of expansion to accelerate, but this area is under much speculation.

 Gravastar formation may provide an alternative explanation for sudden and intense gamma-ray bursts throughout space.

-LIGO's observations of gravitational waves from colliding objects have been found either to not be consistent with the gravastar concept, or to be indistinguishable from ordinary black holes.
+LIGO's observations of gravitational waves from colliding objects have been found to be either inconsistent with the gravastar concept, or to be indistinguishable from ordinary black holes, a plausible scenario as from the outside at least, a gravastar is completely indistinguishable from a black hole.